 After a year and a half, clean and sober, I got my kid back, and went back to school.
 Then I lost my daughter again because of the abuse.
 A guy beat me up.
 Cracked my wrists.
 Because my daughter was there, she was taken away again.
 It’s like they were looking for a reason.– Sadia

 We have identified some of the most persistent and damaging myths about woman abuse, and offer women’s voices to reframe these myths to better reflect women’s realities.
 Below, we illustrate the process of identifying and reframing two dominant discourses.
 You will notice that some of these myths are in conflict with each other; women often find themselves in these double binds.
 An example of this is that women are expected to protect their children from an abusive father and also to ensure that their children are not “alienated” from their father, despite his abusive behaviour.
-(For the full article, see When Love Hurts Practice Framework and Curriculum, forthcoming).
+(For the full article, see our Best Practice Guide and Curriculum, available on this website).